-International students are required to be enrolled in 12 or more on-campus credits each semester (fall and spring).
+International students must enroll in 12 or more credits (9 of which must be on campus) each semester (fall and spring).
 Upon arrival at the college, students must present their visa and passport to the Designated School Official (DSO) on their campus.
 All international students are required to carry a Minnesota State International Student Medical Insurance Policy.
 M State will procure the policy on behalf of the international student.
 The cost of coverage will be applied to the student's M State bill.